edgio-docs/edgio-docs/src/guides/v7/security/custom_rules.md

 **To create a custom rule set**
 1. Navigate to the **Custom Rules** page.
     {{ SECURITY_NAV }} **Custom Rules**.
-2. Click **Add Custom Rule**.
+2. Click **+ New Custom Ruleset**.
 3. In the **Name** option, type the unique name by which this custom rule set will be identified.
 This name should be sufficiently descriptive to identify it when setting up a Security Application configuration.
-4. Create a custom rule by clicking **+ Add Rule**.
-Find the rule's **Name** option and set it to a name that identifies the purpose of this rule.
+4. By default, a blank rule is associated with each new custom rule.
+Under the **Rules** section, find the rule's **Rule message** option and set it to a brief description that identifies the purpose of this rule.
 5. In the **Rule ID** option, specify a number between 66,000,000 and 66,999,999.
-6. In the **Rule message** option, type a brief description for this rule.
-7. The default rule contains a default condition.
+6. The default rule contains a default condition.
 Modify this condition to determine how {{ PRODUCT_SECURITY }} will identify threats.
     1. From the condition's **Variable** option, select the request element through which {{ PRODUCT_SECURITY }} will identify threats.

         [Learn more about variables.](#variables)

     2. Certain variables (e.g., request cookies and request header) match on name and value.
 If you have selected this type of variable, then perform the following steps:

         1. Click **+ Add Match**.
         2. From the **Name** option, type the desired name.

             <Callout type="info">

               For example, match for requests that contain an `Authorization` header by setting this option to *Authorization*.

             </Callout>

         3. Optional.
 Mark the **Negative Match** option to match for requests that do not contain a matching value for the name defined in the previous step.
         4. If you specified a regular expression in the **Name** option, then you should mark the **Regex Match** option.
         5. Optional.
-Add another match through which this variable can be satisfied by repeating steps 7.2.1 - 7.2.4.
+Add another match through which this variable can be satisfied by repeating steps 6.2.1 - 6.2.4.
     3. Optional.
 Mark the **Count** option to match by the number of instances that a match is found instead of by inspecting that request element.

         [Learn more.](#count)

     4. Optional.
 Click **+ Add Variable** to add another variable through which this request may be satisfied.
-Repeat steps 7.1 - 7.3.
+Repeat steps 6.1 - 6.3.

         <Callout type="info">

           If you would like to a use a different match value for this variable, then you should create a new rule.
 Alternatively, if you would like to require both variables prior to threat identification, then you should add it as a new condition to this rule.

         </Callout>

     5. From the **Operator** option, select an operator that determines how {{ PRODUCT_SECURITY }} will compare the match value to the request element identified by the above variable.

         [Learn more.](#operators)

     6. In the **Match value** option, type the value that will be compared against the request element identified by the above variable.
     7. From the **Match transformations** option, select each transformation that will be applied to the source value.

         [Learn more.](#match-transformations)

     8. Optional.
-Mark the **Negative Match** option to match for requests that do not contain a matching value for the value defined in step 7.6.
+Mark the **Negative Match** option to match for requests that do not contain a matching value for the value defined in step 6.6.
+7. Optional.
+Click **+ Add Condition** to add another condition that must be met prior to threat identification.
+Repeat step 6 for this new condition.
 8. Optional.
-Click **+ Add Condition** to add another condition that must be met prior to threat identification.
-Repeat step 7 for this new condition.
-9. Optional.
 Click **+ Add Rule** to add another rule through which {{ PRODUCT_SECURITY }} may identify threats.
-Repeat steps 7 and 8.
+Repeat steps 6 and 7.
-10. Click **Save**.
+9. Click **Save**.

 **To modify a custom rule set**
 1. Navigate to the **Custom Rules** page.